Oedipus Rex as Tragic Hero: Aristotle’s Views Rejected

 - He should suffer because of human “err”, frailty, or “hamartia”.

-Does Oedipus Rex fulfill first requirement to be a tragic hero?
+Does Oedipus Rex fulfill first requirement of a tragic hero?

 As a Tragic Hero, Oedipus Rex is good but not perfect: